-Mold is one of the most common issues homeowners face in New Mexico, especially after water leaks, roof problems, monsoon humidity, or winter pipe breaks.
-While it may be tempting to grab a bottle of bleach and try to clean it yourself, DIY mold cleanup often creates more problems than it solves.
-In many cases, it spreads the mold further, hides serious damage, or exposes you to dangerous air quality issues.
+Mold remediation is one of the most common restoration services needed in New Mexico, especially after water leaks, roof problems, monsoon humidity, or winter pipe breaks.
+While it may be tempting to clean mold yourself, DIY cleanup often creates more problems than it solves.
+In many cases, it can spread contamination further, hide underlying damage, or create indoor air quality concerns.

 New Mexico’s Climate Makes Mold Harder to Control

-Although New Mexico is known for its dry climate, mold can still thrive here — especially inside homes.
-Several local conditions make DIY cleanup even riskier:
+Although New Mexico is known for its dry climate, mold can still develop inside homes and businesses under the right conditions.
+Several local environmental factors can increase the risk of hidden mold growth:

 - Monsoon Moisture

-Albuquerque and Santa Fe have aging infrastructure, which leads to leaks behind walls and under sinks.
+Many Albuquerque and Santa Fe properties have aging plumbing systems that can develop hidden leaks behind walls or under sinks.

 - Evaporative Coolers (Swamp Coolers)